annwyl21/special-waffle/README.md

 ### Learning about Linux command line

+. current directory
+.. parent directory
+/ directory separator
+./ command to execute a command in current directory which is why ./ brings up the files to ink to in VScode when I am coding

 Some useful file structures to know:

 | / |root is the top of the file system heirarchy |